Pranay-Pandey/ethereum-record-management/readme.md

 <h1>Healthcare Record Management Project</h1>

   <h2>Overview</h2>
-  <p>The Healthcare Record Management (HRM) project focuses on providing a secure platform for managing patient and doctor information by leveraging the Tezos blockchain and advanced encryption techniques.</p>
+  <p>The Healthcare Record Management (HRM) project focuses on providing a secure platform for managing patient and doctor information by leveraging the ethereum blockchain and advanced encryption techniques.</p>

    <h2>Project's Description</h2>
   <p>The Healthcare Record Management (HRM) project aims to provide a platform for the patients, doctors and various healthcare stakeholders where access-controlled data is stored, exchanged and kept as a medical record for a patient. </p>